 The second goal came early in the second half, and it came from the foot of a familiar felon.
 Branko Boskovic's deadly free kick service continues to earn dividends for United, as he placed the ball right onto the diving head of Robbie Russell for the 2-0 lead.
 But two guys who won't find their names on the score sheet also contributed to the goal: Andy Najar, who won the free kick opportunity with his impressive work rate, and Maicon Santos, who picked Russell's marker to free up the veteran defender (seriously, watch the replay again and keep your eyes on Santos).

 Salihi finished the game off with a third goal as the match entered stoppage time.
 Some may call it a typical poacher's goal, as Salihi put away the rebound of a Nick DeLeon shot, but I won't be one of them.
 Salihi created the initial chance, so he deserved to finish it.

 I'd regret not mentioning the defense as well though.
 Because despite all the great attacking players that I've mentioned, the Man Of The Match tonight may have been Dejan Jakovic, who seemed to interrupt every chance and half-chance that the Impact conjured.
 Jakovic was great, as was Perry Kitchen, who returned to his usual excellent form after a surprisingly disappointing performance in New York.

 3-0 was a fair final result for United.
-More importantly though, this isn't a game where we come away with three points while counting ourselves lucky, like we did in Philadelphia, although its possible thatis the worst starting forward in MLS.
+More importantly though, this isn't a game where we come away with three points while counting ourselves lucky, like we did in Philadelphia, although its possible that Sanna Nyassi is the worst starting forward in MLS.
 He's this year's Danny Allsopp.
 This is a game that D.C. dominated throughout.
 Home field domination is exactly what we expect from this team, and this lineup.